nicolasiugo/nicolasiugo.github.io/_posts/2016-07-30-react-jest-snapshot.md

 - simulate a click
 - take another snapshot

-This is the outpur after a succesful run:
+This is the output after a succesful run:

 ![Success]({{ site.url }}/assets/jest-snapshot-success.png)

+If we change something, for example introducing a typo, the test will fail:

 ![Fail]({{ site.url }}/assets/jest-snapshot-fail.png)

 This is a great alternative when working with visual components, as it allows you to get up and running immediately with easy-to-write tests.